KastenKlicker/Kekboot/README.md

 # KekBoot
 KekBoot decides the boot OS by checking the WakeUpType reported by the SMBIOS.

-This works by setting the BootNext efivar and rebooting the system.
+This works by chainloading the wanted OS.

 ### How to build
 1. Clone the GNU EFI repository and follow the instructions the README.gnuefi.